selkamand/ggoncoplot/paper/paper.md

 -	**Support for tidy datasets**: Compatibility with tidy, tabular mutation-level formats (MAF files or relational databases), typical of cancer cohort datasets.

--	**Auto colouring**: Automatic selection of color palettes for datasets where consequence annotations are aligned with standard variant effect dictionaries (PAVE, SO, or MAF).
+-	**Auto colouring**: Automatic selection of colour palettes for datasets where consequence annotations are aligned with standard variant effect dictionaries (PAVE, SO, or MAF).

 - **Versatility**: The ability to visualize entities other than gene mutations, including noncoding features (e.g., enhancers) and non-genomic entities (e.g., microbial presence in microbiome datasets).